-Happy 2022!
-As we all are collectively thinking about what changes we need to make to have a better year, the one thing that I’ve noticed is how often we think about headshots.
-It’s the last thing we think about before we suddenly need one.
-If you’re looking for a new position, starting a business, or if you’re contemplating getting a new headshot, here are 4 reasons why you need one:
+Headshots - they're the last thing we think about before we suddenly need one.
+If you’re looking for a new position, starting a business, or if you’re contemplating getting new headshots, here are 4 reasons why you need them:

 1. Association: Wherever you are online, people want to associate a face with your name and your brand.
 Your brand is simply what others get from you – whether that’s a feeling, a service, a product, or all of the above.
 You don’t have to own a business to have a brand.
 When people see your face, you want them to pair you with something that you provide for them.
 For instance, when people see my image, the word “photography” or “photographer” is usually somewhere nearby, so when I run into them on the street, in the back of their head, they know that I’m a photographer.
 (This has actually happened on more than one occasion – it’s cool every time and it means that it’s working!)